wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 2.0.9.12 =
+* added the value NONE to the Exclude Locations profile option - and improved tooltip and layout
+* added Deutsche Post shipping provider
+* show warning on edit product page if stock management is enabled for parent but disabled for variations
+* removed deprecated sandbox option from developer settings
+* include variation MPNs in VariationSpecificsSet container - prevent Error: Variation Specifics Mismatch.
+(21916664) and Error: Missing name in name-value list.
+(21916587)
+* fixed possible Error 10019: Inconsistent shipping parameters
+* fixed issue with recommended item specific values containing UTF-8 BOM (broken characters) causing item specifics to break on some servers
+* fix possible invalid eBay token error after reconnecting eBay account
+* enabled full item specifics support in WP-Lister Lite

+= 2.0.9.11 =
+* fixed possible fatal error on revise and preview
+* fixed issues on servers with localized PHP settings (decimal comma in StartPrice if profile price is calculated)
+* improved error 21916543 - suggest to set EPS transfer mode to active if uploading images to EPS fails

+= 2.0.9.10 =
+* check if item specifics have more values than allowed and remove additional values automatically
+* fixed issue with "0" sizes as variation attributes (duplicate item specific would be set to Does not apply)
+* improved progress window: auto scroll, fixed cancel button and improved error display
+* added JSONP support for dynamic gallery and dynamic categories AJAX requests
+* added action hook wplister_end_item
+* added DHL Global Mail shipping provider

+= 2.0.9.9.1 =
+* fixed Error: Requires Unique Variation Specifics and Item Specifics (21916626)
+* fixed issue where only one product ID (UPC or EAN or MPN) would be used even when multiple IDs are set
+* fixed product identifiers (UPC, EAN, MPN, etc.) for split variations
+* fixed error 37 on servers with localized PHP settings
+* fixed item specifics for eBay Motors categories

+= 2.0.9.9 =
+* fill in missing required item specifics with "Does not apply" automatically
+* profile editor: set Brand / MPN item specifics automatically to pull value from eBay options meta box
+* validate UPCs and EANSs and show warning on edit product page
+* if UPC or EAN are empty when saving a product, use UPC / EAN from WPLA if present
+* added button to import Product IDs (UPC/EAN) from WPLA (tools page)
+* indicate promotional sale in listings table - show original price and tooltip
+* omit price and shipping when revising an item with an active promotional sale
+* fixed empty item specifics on products imported from eBay
+* fixed possible issue fetching available item specifics for eBay Motors categories (if eBay UK/AU are used in additional to US)
+* fixed issue where variable items could be incorrectly marked as sold when auto replenish option is enabled
+* database upgrade to version 48 - store item specifics and conditions in bay_categories table
+* change details columns to medium text for listings and orders (prevent large orders from not being stored in the database)
+* code cleanup - moved static methods from ListingsModel to new WPLE_ListingQueryHelper class
+* added Smart Send shipping provider
+* added filter hook wple_process_single_variation_title
+* added filter wple_gallery_iframe_attributes to customize html attributes on gallery iframe tag

+= 2.0.9.8.1 =
+* added option to filter orders by eBay account on WooCommerce Orders page
+* added Star Track shipping carrier
+* automatically reapply profile when resetting ended items
+* changed default status for new orders to Processing on new sites
+* show warning on Auto Complete option if default status is set to Completed
+* show warning if max_post_vars is too low on category settings page
+* listing page: reduce database queries for variations
+* added filters hooks wple_local_shipping_services / wple_international_shipping_services
+* added filter hooks for add-ons (wple_filter_listing_item, wple_after_basic_ebay_options, ...)
+* added action hooks wple_before_advanced_settings, wple_after_advanced_settings and wple_save_settings
+* fixed issue where imported GTC items would have their status changed to ended if a non-GTC listing profile was assigned during import
+* fixed error for paypal when testing connection to eBay

+= 2.0.9.8 =
+* added support for Brand/MPN and ISBN on product and variation level
+* added support for custom order statuses on settings page
+* added support for WooCommerce CSV importer 3.x
+* added support for WooCommerce MSRP Pricing extension
+* added profile option to use MSRP as STP (DiscountPriceInfo.OriginalRetailPrice)
+* improved attribute selector in item specifics - separate product attributes and custom attributes (SKU, MPN, Brand)
+* improved edit product page: moved all product identifiers (UPC, EAN, MPN, etc.) in new meta box
+* improved messages page - added account filter and fixed view links with search query
+* relabeled "Prefilled info" profile option to "Use Catalog Details" and improved tooltip
+* fixed saving variations via AJAX on WooCommerce 2.4
+* fixed possible display issue on category settings page

+= 2.0.9.7.1 =
+* added support for WooCommerce Additional Variation Images Addon
+* added button to manually convert custom tables to utf8mb4 on WordPress 4.2+ (fix "Illegal mix of collations" sql error)
+* category settings page: indicate if product category was imported from eBay
+* improved error handling if update server is unreachable

+= 2.0.9.7 =
+* use eBay UserID as default title for new accounts
+* added option to remove listings from archive N days after they ended
+* relabeled seller profiles to business policies (applies to shipping, payment and return policy)
+* fixed issue where using Automotive category on eBay Canada would attempt to list on eBayMotors US (make sure to only enable eBayMotors if US site is selected)
+* fixed php warning: Invalid argument supplied for foreach() in ProfilesPage.php on line 144 (and meta box)

+= 2.0.9.6 =
+* added support for WooCommerce Brands extension
+* fixed issue where adding a new eBay account would overwrite the token for the current default account
+* fixed "Use SKU as UPC" profile option for variable products
+* fixed empty product description for split variations
+* fixed empty Automotive category on eBay Canada

+= 2.0.9.5 =
+* added product identifiers (UPC/EAN) on variation level
+* added advanced setting option to handle "Missing Product Identifiers" (auto fill in "Does not apply" if missing)
+* fetch site specific "Does not apply" text when refreshing eBay details
+* hide parent level EAN/UPC fields for variable products
+* fixed issue where product_price template shortcode would show sale price instead of custom eBay price
+* allow fixed values for custom attributes defined by wplister_custom_attributes filter hook
+* updated eBay API SDK to version 927

+= 2.0.9.4 =
+* fixed redundant "Duplicate request, seller has already marked paid" error message on completed orders
+* fixed issue where reseted ended items were skipped when publishing prepared items in bulk (remove eBay ID, and expiry date when resetting an item)
+* fixed warnings not being stored for items that were successfully published
+* fixed enforced single attribute value mode

+= 2.0.9.3 =
+* added option to control whether product attributes should be converted to item specifics
+* fixed empty weight issue for variable products (Error: Package weight is not valid or is missing)
+* wple_complete_sale_on_ebay action hook: use default feedback text unless FeedbackText parameter is set

+= 2.0.9.2 =
+* variable listings: regard product attribute to item specifics mapping table defined in listing profile
+* indicate orders where stock has been reduced by WP-Lister automatically on eBay Orders page
+* improved order details view - show shipping fee and order total
+* show subtitle in listing preview
+* fixed "View in WP-Lister" toolbar link on frontend
+* fixed storing payment date in created WooCommerce orders
+* fixed rare issue where "skipped listing ... status is neither..." warning would break URL redirect
+* fixed rare issue where gallery widget would show duplicate featured items (caused by duplicate _featured keys in wp_postmeta)
+* fixed issue where shipping cost would show up as tax - if VAT was enabled in profile but no global VAT rate set
+* fixed eBay specific details not working for grouped child products (but pulled from parent instead)
+* fixed line breaks when pulling custom WYSIWYG field using meta_ shortcode by running content through nl2br() (Advanced Custom Fields plugin)
+* when an order is updated (paid / shipped) on eBay, do not update WooCommerce order status if a custom order status is set (WooCommerce Order Status Manager extension)

+= 2.0.9.1 =
+* fixed issue where items were ended even though OOSC was enabled
+* indicate when OOSC is enabled in listing table view (icon and tooltip)
+* store payment date in created WooCommerce orders (used by REST API and 3rd party plugins)
+* improved profile gallery option labeling - and made options translatable
+* improved error handling when uploading and downloading listing templates
+* fixed rare blank profile selector issue (404 error on admin-ajax.php) on some themes
+* allow listing templates to fetch eBay store categories dynamically (wpl_ebay_store_categories)
+* show warning when running into max_input_vars limit - causing partial data being saved when updating a product with 40+ variations

 = 2.0.9 =
 * automatically detect whether the Out Of Stock Control option is enabled when updating an eBay account
 * ignore Out Of Stock Control preference when processing non-GTC listings